victorav3lla/challenges-2026/04-Front-End/10-Product-Design-Sprint/05-Wireframe/README.md

 ## Wireframe (1h30)

 Now that you know which Design System to use, it's time to look back at your Core User Journey and create your wireframe based on it.
 The goal is to create a lo-fi mockup for each screen of your product: you should not worry about colors, fonts, images or icons at this stage.
+Focus on questions like: Where do we need to have a button?
+What should happen when you click on it?

 **⚠️ Important:** When designing each screen, keep in mind all the work you have done so far.
 - What **single action** do you want your user to take on each page?